 All in all they cooked for about six hours, however, the beans were tender in the first four hours on high.
 The freshness of the bean will dictate the cooking time.
 The fresher, the less time to reach a tender state.
 These beans can be made with or without tomatoes.
 They’re delicious either way.

-I hope you give this these Cowboy Beans a try.
+I hope you give this this Crock Pot Cowboy Beans recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.

 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite recipe using pinto beans, let me know, I’d love to give it a try.

 Looking for more ways to cook with beans?
 You won’t want to miss:

 - Southwestern Beans and Chicos